-Failure to comply with the law or the Standards can lead to serious consequences for you, your fellow employees, other Covered Persons and our Company.
-These may include termination of employment; termination of contract; incarceration; personal or corporate fines; exclusion from Medicare and other healthcare programs; loss of credibility with investors and lending institutions; loss of respect by physicians, patients and the community; and poor quality of care.
+Failure to comply with law, policy or the Standards can lead to serious consequences for you, your fellow employees, other Covered Persons and our company.
+These may include: termination of employment; termination of contract; incarceration; personal or corporate fines; exclusion from Medicare and other health care programs; loss of credibility with investors and lending institutions; loss of respect by physicians, patients and the community; and poor quality of care.

-Because the consequences of not following the law or the Standards are so serious, disciplinary action, up to and including termination of employment or contract, will be taken against any Covered Person who:
+Because the consequences of not following law, policy or the Standards are so serious, disciplinary action, up to and including termination of employment or contract, will be taken against any Covered Person who:

-- Authorizes or participates in any violation of law, the Standards or Company policies and procedures - Fails to report or conceals a violation of law, the Standards or Company policies and procedures - Refuses to cooperate with any internal investigation or audit - Threatens or retaliates against anyone who reports a violation
+- Authorizes or participates in any violation of law, policy or the Standards - Fails to report or conceals a violation of law, policy or the Standards - · Refuses to cooperate with any internal investigation or audit - Threatens or retaliates against anyone who reports a violation

-Any supervisor or manager will be subject to disciplinary action if he or she knew, or should have known, about a violation of the law or the Standards and failed to take reasonable actions to prevent or promptly report and correct the situation.
+Any supervisor or manager will be subject to disciplinary action if they knew, or should have known, about a violation of law, policy or the Standards and failed to take reasonable actions to prevent or promptly report and correct the situation.